Metcalfe's law

 Two telephones can make only one connection, five can make 10 connections, and twelve can make 66 connections.

 Metcalfe's law states that the financial value or influence of a telecommunications network is proportional to the square of the number of connected users of the system (n^{2}).
-The law is named after Robert Metcalfe and was first proposed in 1980, albeit not in terms of users, but rather of "compatible communicating devices" (e.g., fax machines, telephones).
-It later became associated with users on the Ethernet after a September 1993 Forbes article by George Gilder.
+The law is named after Robert Metcalfe and was first proposed in 1983, albeit not in terms of users, but rather of "compatible communicating devices" (e.g., fax machines, telephones).
+It later became associated with users on an Ethernet network after a September 1993 Forbes article by George Gilder.

 Network effects

 Metcalfe's law characterizes many of the network effects of communication technologies and networks such as the Internet, social networking and the World Wide Web.
 Former Chairman of the U.S. Federal Communications Commission Reed Hundt said that this law gives the most understanding to the workings of the present-day Internet.
 Mathematically, Metcalfe's Law shows that the number of unique possible connections in an $n$-node connection can be expressed as the triangular number $n(n-1)/2$, which is asymptotically proportional to $n^2$.

 The law has often been illustrated using the example of fax machines: a single fax machine on its own is useless, but the value of every fax machine increases with the total number of fax machines in the network, because the total number of people with whom each user may send and receive documents increases.
 This is common illustration to explain network effect.
 Thus, in any social network, the greater the number of users with the service, the more valuable the service becomes to the community.